DarkMaps/DarkMapsServer/README.md

-**DISCLAIMER - This project has no relation to the Signal Foundation or Signal app, although it makes use of the underlying code provided in the [libsignal_protocol_javascript](https://github.com/signalapp/libsignal-protocol-javascript) package.
+**DISCLAIMER - This project has no relation to the Signal Foundation or Signal app.
 It is intended for testing purposes only, and has not been tested at any point for security**